Transforming-Graph-Data/2025/_pages/cfp.md

 *Research papers* should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:

 * original and unpublished results or
-* recent results have already been accepted or published at an international workshop or conference. **These will not count as new publications.** If accepted, a short abstract referencing the original publication will be included in the proceedings.
+* recent results that have already been accepted or published at an international workshop or conference. **These will not count as new publications.** If accepted, a short abstract referencing the original publication will be included in the proceedings.

 *Application papers* are expected to describe graph transformations in the industrial setting or in new application domains.
 Discussions and lessons concerning technology transfer of research ideas to the real-world setting are particularly encouraged.

 *Vision papers* should describe graph transformation use cases/scenarios that push the limits of existing solutions.
 These should motivate the importance of the studied use case, present gaps in the state-of-the-art, and lay out directions for addressing these.

-The expected format for all submission types is six pages in CEUR Double Column Format.
+The expected format for all submission types is **six pages in CEUR Double Column Format**.
 All TGD papers will be published in the [CEUR online proceedings](https://ceur-ws.org/), either in full for unpublished works or as short abstracts for submissions summarising published works.
 Selected unpublished submissions will be invited to contribute an extended version to a special issue (acceptance pending) of the [Transactions on Graph Data and Knowledge](https://tgdk.org/) (TGDK) Journal.

 All submissions will be electronic via CMT.
 The submission site is available as of October 24, 2024 at the following link:

 [https://cmt3.research.microsoft.com/TGDWorkshop2025](https://cmt3.research.microsoft.com/TGDWorkshop2025)

 ## Conflicts of Interest (COI) Policy